HM Prison Aylesbury: The prison today

-As a Young Offenders Institution, HMYOI Aylesbury holds long term male inmates between the ages of 18 and 21 only.
+Aylesbury holds prisoners as cat C between the ages of 18 and 40.
 Accommodation comprises single cells in seven residential wings and one segregation unit.

-There are full and part-time education programmes at the YOI, which range from basic and key skills courses up to Art, French and Sociology at A Level and Physical Education.
+There are full and part-time education programmes at the prison, which range from basic and key skills courses up to Art, French and Sociology at A Level and Physical Education.
 Vocational courses and work programmes include Construction, Painting and Decorating, Bricklaying, Motor Vehicle Mechanics, Industrial and General Cleaning, Laundry, Catering, Gardening and Waste management.
 Young Offenders also have opportunities to pursue award-based courses including the Duke of Edinburgh's Award.

-In February 2013 HMYOI Aylesbury appeared in an ITV documentary focusing on the lives of inmates and officers.
+In February 2013 HMP Aylesbury appeared in an ITV documentary focusing on the lives of inmates and officers.

-In July 2017 a serious violent incident took place involving many inmates.
-Young Offenders and Prison Officers were injured some needing hospital treatment.
+In July 2017 a serious violent incident took place involving many inmates and Prison Officers were injured some needing hospital treatment.
 In April 2018, a riot occurred, hospitalising four Prison Officers.
 Prisoners were frustrated because they spent the whole week locked in their cells and only had one chance a week to shower.